heyssler/site-tracker/README.md

 ### TODO

 Bugs:
-  1. Active tab sometimes does not update
+  1. Fix popover seconds display when tabs are opened up in rapid succession.
-  2. Links to the sites in the popover do not work
+  2. Active tab sometimes does not update
   3. Uncaught exception with storage:
     ![Screenshot 2023-11-12 at 12 19 47 AM](https://github.com/heyssler/site-tracker/assets/150562318/a39bb005-0ee2-4a8e-b937-357151ff92fe)